 Granite is one of the most expensive yet sophisticated materials you can use as a countertop.
 That is why; I won’t be astonished when your heart dropped a bit when you see a chip on top of it.
-Being a highly durable material at home, granite countertops can also get into damage when it is used for longer time.
-If you think buying a new one at our current economy won’t fit your budget, then hiring a professional service is the best option once the damage is huge.
+Being a highly durable material at home, granite countertops can also get into the damage when it is used for a longer time.
+If you think buying a new one in our current economy won’t fit your budget, then hiring a professional service is the best option once the damage is huge.

 However, if you think you’re a DIY repair-savvy and want to overhaul a chip in your granite countertop for small issues, here are the tips you may want to consider.

 Step 1: Clean the Area near the Damaged Chips

 Use acetone or a nail polish remover in cleaning the area.
 If you don’t have this cleaning solution, you can mix the warm water with mild soap in a bucket to clean the area.
 Make sure that the area found around the chip is cleaned well, so it won’t cause any trouble for the following procedure.

 Darken the stone with the same colored Sharpie if you found out that the chip area is a bit lighter compared to the countertops.
 This should be permanent.